brotherhoodMonk/gyan/angular.md

-To register a component we use @Component meta-data annotation	To register directives we use @Directive meta-data annotation Components are typically used to create UI widgets	Directive is used to add behavior to an existing DOM element Component is used to break up the application into smaller components	Directive is use to design re-usable components Only one component can be present per DOM element	Many directives can be used per DOM element
+To register a component we use @Component meta-data annotation	To register directives we use @Directive meta-data annotation Components are typically used to create UI widgets	Directive is used to add behavior to an existing DOM element Component is used to break up the application into smaller components	Directive is use to design re-usable components Only one component can be present per DOM element.
+Many directives can be used per DOM element
 @View decorator or templateurl/template are mandatory	Directive doesn't use View

 selector:-